julianvmodesto/prezto/README.md

   5. Open a new Zsh terminal window or tab.

+### Post-Installation

+Prezto comes with an ssh module, so ssh-agent is run automatically.

+Run `ssh-add -K <path/to/identity>` to persist through sessions.

 ### Troubleshooting

 If you are not able to find certain commands after switching to *Prezto*,